 16:00 play outside with good weather, walks lots of days

 17:30 get ready for dinner/ boys play.
 I almost never cook dinner late afternoon- too many tired people.
 I usually pull it out of the freezer or make it in the morning and stick in the oven in the afternoon.
-A huge help has been planning out meals way in advance with a meal plan
+A huge help has been planning out meals way in advance with a

 1830 ready for bed, playtime or family time (game night, movie night, family devotions)